 These abrupt changes create unprecedented (yes that word again!) opportunities for L&D professionals.
 Opportunities to add bottom-line value to hard-pressed businesses, opportunities to equip others for a different future, opportunities to accelerate change and eliminate risk.

 Disruption has provided a unique opportunity for many learning professionals to roll up their sleeves and find new ways of working and supporting individuals and teams - to become part of the business ecosystem.

-Overall, business endings and beginnings have provided learning professionals with more opportunity to connect and engage and support at grass roots levels than ever before.
+Overall, business endings and beginnings have provided learning professionals with more opportunities to connect and engage and support at grassroots levels than ever before.

 What is certain in this in-between space is that we do not know what the future will hold - and this also creates an opportunity for L&D.